jonananas/tdd-the-database/readme.md

 ## The kata
 Steps marked DONE are implemented already to give you a head start.
 Feel free to remove all classes if you think it's to easy!

-1. Add name to Person, updating the factory method.
-2. Two persons should only be equal when id matches.
+1. Two persons should only be equal when id matches.
 There can be two John Doe without them being the same person.
-3. A persons name should be stored in database.
-4. Create a PersonRepository interface and a PersonRepositoryJDBC that allows you to store a person using H2.
 DONE!
-5. You should be able to find a person by id.
+2. Create a PersonRepository interface and a PersonRepositoryJDBC that allows you to store a person using H2.
 DONE!
+3. You should be able to find a person by id.
+DONE!
+4. Add name to Person, updating the factory method.
+(Do not update repository just yet - take baby steps!)
+5. A persons name should be stored in database.
+Will force you to update schema!
+   NOTE: Step 1 made person.equals only check for id, so you cannot use Person.equals
-6. You should be able to filter persons by name.
-If John Doe and Jane Doe exists, search for do should return both.
+5. You should be able to find persons by name.
+If John Doe and Jane Doe exists, searching for "do" should return both.
 Searching for john should return one.
-7. The repository should be able to return a sorted list on name.
+6. The repository should be able to returned a sorted list on name.
 Both ascending and descending.
-8. You should be able to specify number of returned persons using a maximum limit.
+7. You should be able to specify number of returned persons using a maximum limit.
-9. You should be able to specify starting person as well, to enable paging.
+8. You should be able to specify starting person as well, to enable paging.
-10. Add gender to a person.
+9. Add gender to a person.
-11. You should be able to sort on only name, only gender or both.
+10. You should be able to sort on only name, only gender or both.

 ## Ending notes
 - You might recognize that patterns in this kata comes from Domain Driven Design.
 If you do not know what DDD is, [read up on it](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)!
 It takes time, but is worth it!